Ashcroft v. Iqbal

 Ashcroft v.
-Iqbal, 556 U.S. 662 (2009), was a United States Supreme Court case which held that plaintiffs must present a "plausible" cause of action.
+Iqbal, 556 U.S. 662 (2009), is a landmark decision of the Supreme Court of the United States that held that a plaintiff in a civil law case must plead a claim in a "plausible" manner.
 Alongside Bell Atlantic Corp. v.
-Twombly (and together known as Twiqbal), Iqbal raised the threshold which plaintiffs needed to meet.
+Twombly (together known as Twiqbal), Iqbal raised the threshold which plaintiffs need to meet to commence a lawsuit.
 Further, the Court held that government officials are not liable for the actions of their subordinates without evidence that they ordered the allegedly discriminatory activity.
 At issue was whether current and former federal officials, including FBI Director Robert Mueller and former United States Attorney General John Ashcroft, were entitled to qualified immunity against an allegation that they knew of or condoned racial and religious discrimination against Muslim men detained after the September 11 attacks.
-The decision also "transformed civil litigation in the federal courts" by making it much easier for courts to dismiss individuals' suits.
+The decision also "transformed civil litigation in the federal courts" by making it significantly easier for courts to dismiss individuals' suits.